Haines Security Solutions

 Interagency Security Committee: Risk Management Process and Physical Security Guidelines (ISC) - The Interagency Security Committee (ISC) developed the ISC Risk Management Process to ensure that security becomes an integral part of the planning, design, and construction of new federal office buildings and major modernization projects.
 The criteria considers security in all building systems and elements.
 In this 3-day workshop we cover the risk management process for federal facilities and security industry best practices in protecting property and people.
 Attendees will learn how to use the Facility Security Level (FSL) matrix and Risk Assessment Database to identify the appropriate level of protection, determine effective protection options and express their findings to decision makers.
 Secrets to requesting and receiving funding also discussed.

-Security Integration in Building Design (SIB) - Familiarizes students with design principles used in preventing and detecting criminal activity and reducing the effects of terrorist attack on the safety of personnel and damage to facilities and critical infrastructure.
+Physical Security Beyond Crime Prevention through Environmental Design (DSB) - Familiarizes students with design principles used in preventing and detecting criminal activity and reducing the effects of terrorist attack on the safety of personnel and damage to facilities and critical infrastructure.
 Students learn to use Crime Prevention through Environmental Design (CPTED) principles to control the exterior of the facility while applying 5 basic strategies to the inhabited space.

-Security for Architects and Engineers (SAE) – This 2-day course explores principles developed over the last twenty years in the “social behavior” arena.
+Security Concepts for Design Teams (SAE) – This course explores principles developed over the last twenty years in the “social behavior” arena.
 The same concepts that effect positive social engineering are duplicated in designing inhabited spaces to cause people to do what you want them to do.
 Students will learn to design “from the curb inward” and incorporate overlapping threat prevention principles, including CPTED and others.
-We also look at crime and terrorist activity and their causes and how they affect design.
+We also look at crime (10 most common) and terrorist activity and their causes and how they affect design.
+On-line instructor-led 3 part series (Basic, Advanced & Supplemental).

 Planning Electronic Security Systems for Buildings and Compounds (ESS) – This course was developed with the asset owner in mind.
 Students will learn how to design CCTV systems for different types of secure areas, compounds and installations.
 Students will be able to design their own intrusion detection (IDS) and access control systems (ACS) for sensitive compartmented Information facilities (SCIF) and secure vaults, limited access or controlled areas, and high value storage areas.
 Students will ultimately combine camera systems with video analytics, with ACS and IDS.
 This very interactive course has numerous case studies built into the curriculum that promote the understanding of ESS fundamentals.
 Student will be able to implement ESS principles in designing and overseeing construction of a comprehensive and integrated ESS system.